MikePacey/Lancaster-HEC/docs/parallel.rst

 have all their components (e.g. process or threads) all running on the same compute node.
-OpenMP (the Open Multiprocessing standard) is a common standard used to create multi-threaded applications, whcih support shared memory parallelism.
+OpenMP (the Open Multiprocessing standard) is a common standard used to create multi-threaded applications, which support shared memory parallelism.

 **Distributed memory parallelism** refers to parallel applications which can run across multiple compute nodes, and their components communicate